DEFRA/fcp-dal-api/docs/homepage.md

 All DAL environments other than Dev require a valid Microsoft OIDC token containing Groups that have been mapped withing the DAL to the corresponding access.

-Your service will then need to generate a valid OIDC token containing the group claims, you can do this by makingthe following POST request:
+Your service will then need to generate a valid OIDC token containing the group claims, you can do this by making the following POST request:

 ```
 curl --location 'https://login.microsoftonline.com/{tenant_id}/oauth2/v2.0/token' \